Treatment for Heavy Periods in Trenton, MI

 Menstrual periods can change throughout a woman’s life, but consistently heavy bleeding may signal a problem that can be treated.
-Many women experience heavy periods, but it is not normal and is something that needs to be discussed with a physician.
+Many women experience heavy periods, but it is not normal and is something that needs to be discussed with your gynecologist.

 What is Considered a Heavy Period?